 It also suggests that exposure to chlorine can lead to aggravated asthmatic symptoms and dermatitis.

-However, is there really a need for chlorine?
+However, is there a need for chlorine?
 When bleach is chlorine in its purest form, with standard bleach only containing 5-6 %, would it not be better to bathe without bleaching?
-Are there not other methods to disinfect and clean water?
+Are there no other methods to disinfect and clean water?

 Indeed there are, and Paris, France is a perfect example of this.

-Eau de Paris, manage the water in Paris, who has seen a significant change of recent.
+Eau de Paris, manage the water in Paris, which has seen a significant change recently.
 The streets of Paris have been filled with clean and easily accessible water fountains, 10,000 in fact, across the city.
-This is to provide water to everyone as a fundamental right which is their ethos, and to prevent the use of plastic bottles.
+This is to provide water to everyone as a fundamental right which is their ethos and to prevent the use of plastic bottles.
 It means everyone can access free, clean drinking water-including the homeless.

 This initiative has been so successful that even Scotland is in communication with Eau de Paris to fill Scottish cities with fountains.

 There are other concerns about tap water, not with chlorine alone, which need to be addressed.
 Materials such as lead, as well as limescale, and phosphoric acid: which is used to control lead infiltration from pipes.